gohjiaying/CloudSeederTerraform/README.md

 # CloudSeeders DevOps Indulgence Day - Terraform Workshop
 This terraform workshop is a supplement to the terraform presentation.
-It is designed for beginners and seeks to spark the interest in Infrastructure as Code.
+It is terraform 101 and feel free to start learning terraform from here.